tellerlin/gemini-app/README.md

 ![Cloudflare Workers Routes Setting](cloudflare-workers-routes-setting.png)

+**Step 5: Configure Your App**
+1. Open your deployed Gemini App at `https://gemini.yourdomain.com`
+2. Click the Settings icon and add your Google AI API keys
+3. Your app is ready to use!

-**✅ That's it!** Your app will automatically work at `https://gemini.yourdomain.com` with API calls routed through `https://gemini.yourdomain.com/api/gemini/*`
+**✅ Complete Setup!** Your app will work at `https://gemini.yourdomain.com` with API calls routed through `https://gemini.yourdomain.com/api/gemini/*`

 > 💡 **Auto-Configuration**: The app automatically detects it's running in production and switches to proxy mode - no manual environment variable setup needed!